OUR WRITERS

 SCOTT LUDLAM is a writer, activist and former Australian Greens Senator.
 His latest book is Full Circle: A search for the world that comes next.

-DAVID MCBRIDE is a lawyer and writer, who was charged in 2018 over his leaking details of Australian war crimes in Afghanistan to the media.
-His trial commenced in November 2023, and his book, The Nature of Honour, was published the same day.
+DAVID MCBRIDE is a lawyer and writer, who was charged in 2018 over his leaking details to the media of Australian war crimes in Afghanistan.
+His trial commenced in November 2023, and in May 2024 he was, incredibly, sentenced to 5 years 8 months imprisonment.
+His book, The Nature of Honour, was published in November 2023.
 He tweets from @MurdochCadell

 PHIL MILLER is a journalist and author.
 He is Declassified UK’s chief reporter, and is the author of Keenie Meenie: The British Mercenaries Who Got Away With War Crimes.
 Follow him on Twitter at @pmillerinfo

 JOHN PILGER was an Australian journalist who for more than 50 years reported on the injustices of capitalism and the tyranny of Western imperialism, from Cambodia and Vietnam, to East Timor and Palestine, and beyond, even into the UK and Australia.
-He gave voice to the unheard, the indigenous, the poor, the occupied, the displaced.
+He gave voice to the unheard, the indigenous, the poor, the occupied, the displaced, and is an inspiration to many young journalists.
 His journalism archive can be found at www.johnpilger.com

 DAVID ROBIE is a journalist and editor of Asia Pacific Report and Café Pacific.
 He is former Professor of Communication Studies and Pacific Journalism, and founding Director of the Pacific Media Centre at Auckland University of Technology.